mngyuan/dotfiles/README.md

 music.py and id3.py
 -----------
-music.py formats all the files in a directory from "Title - Artist.mp3" to "Artist - Title.mp3", which was useful after the great Spotify HTML5 .mp3 disaster of '13. id3.py uses the eyed3 module to add Artist and Song Name information into mp3 files' ID3 tags, based on their naming as "Artist - Title.mp3".
+music.py formats all the files in a directory from ```Title - Artist.mp3``` to ```Artist - Title.mp3```, which was useful after the great Spotify HTML5 .mp3 disaster of '13. id3.py uses the eyed3 module to add Artist and Song Name information into mp3 files' ID3 tags, based on their naming as ```Artist - Title.mp3```.

 link.py
 -----------